goodop/api.imjustgood.com/README.md

    console.log(result);
 ```

-### Instagram
+### Instagram Profile
-To fetch content from Instagram, use the instagram method with the Instagram username.
+To fetch content from Instagram, use the `instagram` method with the Instagram username.

    ```javascript
    // Example: Get Instagram content